 Monthly Investment Review and Outlook

-The policy challenges of 2018 (such as US-Chinese trade disputes) are likely to find a resolution – many seem to be moving in the right direction already.
+The policy challenges of 2018 (Brexit and US-Chinese trade disputes) rumble on, but must eventually find a resolution – some seem to be moving in the right direction already.

-Given the decline in stock markets last year, valuations are supportive.
+The decline in stock markets last year meant valuations were supportive at the start of 2019.
 The Manager expects modest assumptions around earnings growth and dividend yield to be enough to support share prices.